 The process of budgeting for capital assets in the Department of Defense (DoD) is a complex process with many moving parts.
 While DoD employs some of the same techniques for evaluating capital projects as organizations in the private sector do, such as cost-benefit analyses, it does not have a separate capital budget and must take many other factors into account when designing its plan for capital spending.
-The process of budgeting for capital assets in the DoD, as well as other federal agencies and departments, is governed by rules set forth by the Office of Management and Budget (OMB), laws passed by Congress, and the Federal Management Regulations (FMR).
+The process of budgeting for capital assets in the DoD, as well as other federal agencies and departments, is governed by rules set forth by the Office of Management and Budget (OMB), in legislation passed annually by Congress, in the Financial Management Regulations (FMR), in federal appropriation law and other laws and administrative rules.
 Additionally, DoD proposals for new capital projects "must be supported by elaborate analytical justifications and reviewed and approved by hundreds of people all along the line from the lowest to the highest echelon" (Jones & Thompson, 1999).